Marshmallows: Sweet Treats, Recipes, and Herbal Origins

 Some companies produce gourmet marshmallows.
 These have a wide variety of interesting and unusual flavors, such as pumpkin spice, banana, strawberry, coffee, chocolate, and gingerbread.
 They sometimes have toppings of crushed nuts or toasted coconut or they may be dipped in chocolate.
 Artisan marshmallows are usually fresher than regular store-bought versions and have a finer, melt-in-the-mouth texture.

 Vegan marshmallows are also available.
 Most marshmallows aren’t suitable for vegetarians and vegans because gelatin is obtained from boiled animal bones and skin.
 Instead of gelatin, vegan marshmallows contain carrageenan or agar, which are gums obtained from seaweeds.

 How to Make Marshmallows at Home

 A Slightly Healthier Treat

 If you like to follow a healthy diet, marshmallows should be saved for special occasions.
 They contain a lot of sugar and sometimes a lot of fat, too.
 They're fun and delicious to eat as occasional treats, but if you're concerned about health you shouldn't eat them on a regular basis.

-There is a way to make marshmallows a bit healthier if you make your own.
-Instead of using white, refined table sugar and corn syrup as sweeteners, unrefined brown sugar, agave syrup, honey or a mixture of these relatively healthy sweeteners can be used in the recipe.
+There is a way to make marshmallows a bit healthier if you create your own.
+Instead of using white, refined table sugar or corn syrup as a sweetener, an alternate substance could be used.
+Small quantities of unrefined brown sugar, dark honey, or stevia could be used to sweeten the marshmallows, for example.